Skippers

 Will you sail differently than the first and second time?

 Yes, clearly, I’m starting from scratch.
 My second round the world voyage was based on what I’d learnt from the first.
 I naively said to myself: ‘You’ve already done the Vendée, you know what’s going to happen.
 I’m going into my race with a very different mindset.
 I’m no longer going to try to finish my round the world race at all costs. it can break.
 During my first Vendée, I kept telling myself that everything could stop at any moment.
-I want to make the most of this third round the world race and enjoy it to the full.
+I want to make the most of this third round the world race and enjoy it to the fullest.

 Don’t you dream of something else after three solo circumnavigations?

 (Laughs) A little bit.
 I haven’t had time to think about it since the start of the last Vendée Globe campaign.
 On the way back from New York, I started thinking seriously about my future.
 I’ve been sailing single-handed for ten years now and I’m having an incredible amount of fun.
 But solo projects are difficult and I can’t pass on my experience.
 I no longer want to have to manage projects on my own and want to be able to share my knowledge.
-There is no question that I will continue to sail single-handed in the future, but at the same time
+There is no question that I will continue to sail single-handed in the future, but at the same time I also want to sail a lot as part of a team.

 “After thirty races on an IMOCA, I can tackle The Ocean Race without any complexes.”